Thomas Dillon, 4th Viscount Dillon

-Thomas Dillon, 4th Viscount Dillon PC (Ire) (1615–1673) held his title for 42 years that saw Strafford's administration, the Irish Rebellion of 1641, the Irish Confederate Wars and the Cromwellian Conquest of Ireland.
+Thomas Dillon, 4th Viscount Dillon PC (Ire) (March 1615 – 1673) held his title for 42 years that saw Strafford's administration, the Irish Rebellion of 1641, the Irish Confederate Wars and the Cromwellian Conquest of Ireland.
 He was a royalist and supported Strafford and Ormond.
 He sided with the Confederates for a while but was a moderate who opposed Rinuccini, the papal nuncio.

 Lord Dillon fled the field at the Battle of Dungan's Hill (1647) and did not rescue Ormond at the Battle of Rathmines (1649).
 However, he defended Athlone successfully against Ireton in 1650.

 Birth and origins

 Thomas was born in March 1615 in Ireland.
 He was the second son of Christopher Dillon and his wife Jane Dillon.
 His father was the eldest son and heir apparent of Theobald Dillon, 1st Viscount Dillon.
 Christopher predeceased his father and therefore never succeeded as viscount.
 He was a member of the landed gentry and known as Christopher Dillon of Ballylaghan in County Mayo.

 Thomas's mother was the eldest daughter of James Dillon, 1st Earl of Roscommon.
 His father's and his mother's family were branches of the same widespread Old English family, established in Ireland in 1185 when Sir Henry Dillon accompanied Prince John to Ireland.
 His parents married in 1604 and had seven sons and five daughters.